GaleJames-creator/gale-james/reference/webhook-definitions.md

 # Webhook definitions

 Webhooks allow one system to send real-time data to another whenever a specific event happens.
 By delivering event notifications to a specified URL, your application can react automatically to changes or updates.
-This reference guide explains the key terms and concepts you need to set up and manage webhooks.

 ## Webhook ID